jungle-bay/telegram-bot-controller-provider/readme.md

 >
 > `https://www.example.com/123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11/`
 >
-> Remember that webhook will only work on a https connection.
+> Remember that webhook will only work on a https connection and method getUpdate not work when include webhook.

 ### License

 This bundle is under the [MIT license](http://opensource.org/licenses/MIT).
-See the complete license in the file: [here](https://github.com/jungle-bay/telegram-controller-provider/blob/master/license.txt).
+See the complete license in the file: [here](https://github.com/jungle-bay/telegram-bot-controller-provider/blob/master/license.txt).